Understanding Serial Monogamy

 The main difference is that a serial monogamist always wants to be in a relationship.
 If someone breaks up with you, do you go insane until you can be in another relationship again?
-Or, if you're the one to do the dumping, do you make sure you have someone lined up first before you break up with your current partner so that you will never have to be single?
+Or, if you're the one to do the dumping, do you make sure you have someone lined up first before you break up with your current partner, so that you will never have to be single?
 If so, then this is the classic definition of a serial monogamist.
-Taylor Swift is a good example of a serial monogamist.
+Taylor Swift is a popular example of a serial monogamist.

 A serial dater, on the other hand, is quite the opposite and runs far away from commitment.
 The serial dater is more likely to be dating several people at the same time, so as not to be tied down to any one person.
-And the people he or she is dating understand that it's nothing serious, that the serial dater is just going out to have fun, and has no intention of settling down anytime soon - the "player" if you will.
+Furthermore, the people he or she is dating understand that it's nothing serious, that the serial dater is just going out to have fun and has no intention of settling down anytime soon - the "player" if you will.

 Signs That You May Be A Serial Monogamist

 A serial monogamist, as mentioned above, is always in a relationship.
 If your friends in high school teased you that you were already married because you've been with your boyfriend or girlfriend for so long, and then teased you about the same thing with the next person, then you may be a serial monogamist.
 This means being single makes you feel uncomfortable, and you can probably count on one hand the number of months you have ever been single in your dating life.

 Serial monogamists are also guilty of talking about their exes, even when they're in a relationship with someone new.
 The reason for this is due to the relationships overlapping or happening within a short span of each other; you may not be giving yourself enough time to get over your ex before jumping headfirst into a new relationship.
 Everyone tells you that you shouldn't talk to your current partner about your former partner, but you find that you just can't help yourself.